 We all secretly want to feel like Ariel from The Little Mermaid sometimes.
-This coconut-scented DIY Mermaid Sugar Scrub recipe will leave you feeling like a mermaid, even if you aren’t anywhere near the ocean!
+This sparkly, scented DIY Mermaid Sugar Scrub recipe will leave you feeling like a mermaid, even if you aren’t anywhere near the ocean!

 DIY Sugar Scrub – Mermaid Style!

 The beautiful blue and purple sugar sprinkles combine to create a look like the swirling ocean, and the scents of coconut and lavender will transport you to the beach!

 This DIY sugar scrub recipe is easy to make at home with simple kitchen ingredients, and is safer way to exfoliate than many chemical concoctions!

 All you need are 4 simple ingredients and 5 minutes!
 Makes a great homemade gift idea!

 Related: For more bath time fun, try our homemade soap crayons recipe!

 A sugar scrub is a skin care product designed to gently and naturally cleanse and exfoliate the skin.
 The sugar granules slough away dead skin cells, revealing soft, smooth skin beneath — that’s also where the name comes from.

 Sugar scrubs are a safe alternative to plastic microbeads, which used to be a common ingredient in body and face washes.
 Microbeads are banned in many countries now due to the fact that they pollute the environment.